jimin-aot/student-application-form-tutorial/02-form-component-layout/tutorial.md

      * Indicates required question
      ```

-   - Highlight the text 'Step 1 - Find Catchment School' and change its style from paragraph to heading for better emphasis.
+   - Highlight the text 'Step 1 - Find Catchment School' and change its style from 'Paragraph' to 'Heading 2' for better emphasis.

 8. **Adding a Button to the Right Section**:
    - For the form section on the right, add a button component.
 Go to the 'Basic' group at the top and select 'Button'.
    - Change the label of the button to 'Find Your Catchment School'.
+   - Go to the theme settings and select 'Secondary'.
+Notice how the preview shows the color change from blue to gray.
-Custom logic for the button will be added in a later tutorial.
+   - Custom logic for the button will be added in a later tutorial.
    - Click save to apply the changes.

 ## Step 5: Finalizing the Form